Wish Upon: Plot

 Clare Shannon, a seventeen-year-old high school outcast, is haunted by the memory of her mother's suicide that she witnessed as a young child.

-Her father, Jonathan, who becomes a hoarder and dumpster diver, finds a Chinese music box and gives it to Clare.
-Clare deciphers one of the inscriptions on the box as "Seven Wishes", and absentmindedly wishes for Darcie, her school bully, to "rot", at which point Darcie develops Necrotizing fasciitis.
-That same day, Clare's dog Max dies in her house's crawlspace.
+Her father, Jonathan, a hoarder and dumpster diver, finds a Chinese music box and gives it to Clare.
+She deciphers one of the inscriptions on the box as "Seven Wishes", and absentmindedly wishes for Darcie, her school bully, to "rot", at which point Darcie develops necrotizing fasciitis.
+That same day, Clare's dog Max dies.
 Clare deduces the box grants wishes.

-Clare makes a second wish that a popular boy named Paul would fall madly in love with her and he does (so much so he starts to stalk her).
-That same night Clare's wealthy great-uncle dies.
-Hearing this, Clare wishes to be in his will, which rewrites itself and leaves everything to Clare.
-Consequently, friendly neighbor Mrs. Deluca perishes as her hair gets caught in the kitchen waste disposal, breaking her neck.
+Clare makes a second wish that a popular boy named Paul would fall madly in love with her and he does (so much he starts to stalk her).
+That same night, her wealthy great-uncle dies.
+Hearing this, Clare wishes to be in his will, which leaves everything to her.
+Consequently, their neighbor Mrs. Deluca dies.

-Clare enlists the help of her classmate, Ryan Hui, to decipher the symbols on the box.
-His cousin Gina is able to decipher that each of the seven wishes comes with consequences.
-They now understand the link of wishes to catastrophes.
-The trio's research reveals the box belonged to a Chinese woman named Lu Mei; during a 1910 outbreak of bubonic plague in China, Mei's family was forcibly quarantined in a railroad car where all but Mei died.
-Mei prayed for revenge at a temple and offered up her family's only valuable heirloom, the music box, as a sacrifice, at which point a demonic Yaoguai spirit cursed the music box.
-After using the box to get her revenge, Mei committed suicide, with the box later passing through a string of owners (including Clare’s mother), all suffering tragic fates.
+Clare enlists the help of classmate Ryan Hui to translate the symbols on the box.
+His cousin Gina is able to decipher that each of the seven wishes comes with consequences and the box belonged to a Chinese woman named Lu Mei.
+During a 1910 outbreak of bubonic plague in China, Mei's family was forcibly quarantined in a railroad car where all but Mei died of starvation.
+Mei prayed for revenge and offered up her family's only valuable heirloom, the music box, as a sacrifice.
+A demonic Yaoguai spirit answered her prayer, cursing the box.
+After using the box to get her revenge, Mei committed suicide.

-Gina emails the text to an associate for help with the deciphering.
 Clare makes a fourth wish that her father will stop being so embarrassing; he stops dumpster diving and starts playing the saxophone again.
-Soon after, Gina and her associate decipher the meaning of the final phrase; "When the music ends, the blood price is paid."
-Before she can warn Ryan, Gina is impaled on a statue in her loft and dies.
-After Ryan finds Gina's body, he confronts Clare about making another wish, which she denies.
+Gina learns the meaning of the final phrase on the box: "When the music ends, the blood price is paid."
+Before she can warn Ryan, she is impaled on a statue in her loft and dies.
+After Ryan finds Gina's body, he angrily confronts Clare.